sivahuang77/citrux-cli/docs/tools/mcp-server.md

-# MCP servers with the Gemini CLI
+# MCP servers with the Citrux CLI

-This document provides a guide to configuring and using Model Context Protocol (MCP) servers with the Gemini CLI.
+This document provides a guide to configuring and using Model Context Protocol (MCP) servers with the Citrux CLI.

 ## What is an MCP server?